 Alkaloid Networks On Localism

 Here at Alkaloid, we live by the localism mindset, promoting local businesses, entrepreneurs, concepts, and products to our community members.
-We understand that every dollar spent within our community confines goes a lot farther than the money given to multinational corporations.
+We understand that every dollar spent within our community coffers goes a lot farther than the money given to multinational corporations.
 We want to invest in our locality.
 Join us!